ZoranG99/SQL_Project_Data_Job_Analysis/README.md

 - **Version control discipline** – Improved my use of Git & GitHub for tracking changes, organizing queries, and collaborating in a reproducible way.

-# Conclusions
+## Conclusions
 ### Insights from the Analysis
 - **Top-paying remote roles** – Salaries range widely, with the highest reaching $650,000, showing the strong earning potential for experienced data analysts.
 - **Skills for top-paying jobs** – Advanced proficiency in SQL is a recurring requirement, making it a critical skill for securing high-compensation positions.
-- **Most in-demand skills** – SQL also tops the list in demand, cementing its status as essential for job seekers.
+- **Most in-demand skills** – SQL also tops the list in-demand, cementing its status as essential for job seekers.
 - **Skills linked to higher salaries** – Niche and specialized skills, such as SVN and Solidity, are associated with some of the highest average salaries, indicating a premium for rare expertise.
 - **Optimal skills for market value** – SQL combines high demand with a competitive average salary, making it one of the most strategic skills to learn for maximizing career opportunities.